awsdocs/amazon-athena-user-guide/doc_source/alter-table-set-location.md

 Specifies the partition with parameters `partition_spec` whose location you want to change\.
 The `partition_spec` specifies a column name/value combination in the form `partition_col_name = partition_col_value`\.

 **SET LOCATION 'new location'**
 Specifies the new location, which must be an Amazon S3 location\.
+For information about syntax, see [Table Location in Amazon S3](tables-location-format.md)\.

 ## Examples<a name="examples"></a>

 ```
-ALTER TABLE customers PARTITION (zip='98040', state='WA') SET LOCATION 's3://mystorage/custdata';
+ALTER TABLE customers PARTITION (zip='98040', state='WA') SET LOCATION 's3://mystorage/custdata/';
 ```